aliras1/FileTribe/README.md

 #### Execute commands on the client

 Now that you have a running filetribe daemon you can start interacting with it.
+Since most of the operations you perform will result in a contract method call on the blockchain, these operations will not come into force in an instant.
+You can check your pending transactions by executing `filetribe ls -tx` and lookup the results on [Etherscan's Ropsten part](https://ropsten.etherscan.io/).

 ```
 $filetribe --help